cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 ### [Ingest Service](#ingest-service)

-The **Ingest Service** pulls the data from the full node RPC endpoint and stores the information retrieved in the RPC Companion database.
+The **Ingest Service** pulls the data from the full node JSONRPC endpoint and stores the information retrieved in the RPC Companion database.

 > In the future, if a gRPC interface is implemented in the full node this might be used to pull the data